Miguesji/hunav_isaac_wrapper/README.md

-# HuNavIsaacPlugin
+# hunav_isaac_wrapper
-HuNav-Isaac Plugin is an extension for NVIDIA Isaac Sim to simulate human agents with HuNavSim
+An extension for NVIDIA Isaac Sim to simulate human agents with HuNavSim